jiwonCha/memo-project/README.md

 This code manage with github action workflow.

-If is invoked PR or Commits in main branch, build docker image and push theme to EC2 ECR.
+If is invoked PR or Commits in main branch, build docker image and push theme to EC2 ECR